Narsinghpur: Geography

 Narsinghpur district is situated in the central part of Madhya Pradesh.
 Madhya Pradesh is located in the central part of India.
 Narsinghpur district holds a special importance being located in the country.
 It attracts special attention because of its natural situation as well.
 On the northern ends Vindhyachal and on the southern ends throughout the lengths, are Satpura ranges of mountains.
 In the northern part, river Narmada flows from east to west.
 It is a sacred river.
 Narsinghpur district has received many natural gifts as Narmada Kachhar.
 In the ancient period, this area was ruled by many Rajvansh, including the great historical warrior Rani Durgawati, who was known by various names in that period.
 In the 18th century, Jat Sardars had constructed a large temple, in which an idol of Lord Narsimha was placed and worshiped.
 So, in the name of Lord Narsimha the village was renamed.
 Gadariya Kheda become "Narsinghpur" and later on it became headquarters of the district.

 Narsinghpur is located at 22.95°N 79.2°E. It has an average elevation of 347 m.

 Agriculture

-Narsinghpur is a district which is well known for its fertile land.
+Narsinghpur district is well known for its fertile land.
 The black soil is suited for any kind of cultivation and there are adequate irrigation facilities.
 The district is famous for its rich agricultural production.
 It is situated in the upper part of Narmada Valley, which is of much important for agriculture.
 The district's production of grains is more than the local requirement.
 For agriculture both old and new techniques are equally in practice.
 For old equipment, there are ploughs, bullock carts, bakhar, hansiya, and various types of knives and khurpi.
 In new methods or techniques, there are: thrashers, tractors, harvesters, electric pumps and sprinklers.
 Along with these better quality seeds and the best quality pesticides are used.